Ride the High Country: Development and writing

 The script, originally called Guns in the Afternoon, was written by N.B.
-Stone.
-Producer Richard Lyon was looking for a Western at MGM and William Roberts remembered Stone's script.
-Lyons liked the story but had Roberts rewrite the script, as Stone refused to do so.
+Stone, Jr. Producer Richard E. Lyons was looking for a Western at MGM and William S. Roberts remembered Stone's script.
+Lyons liked the story, but had Roberts rewrite the script, as Stone refused to do so.
 Lyons then signed Randolph Scott and Joel McCrea to star.
-He was looking for a director and, impressed by episodes of The Westerner, signed Sam Peckinpah.
+He was looking for a director, and impressed by episodes of The Westerner, signed Sam Peckinpah.
 Peckinpah also rewrote the script.